mabatalla/IA_in_a_museum/README.md

   To have more chances to win, I decided to *build* my own small museum with 15 artists.
 Even though I chose artists with a noticeable style difference, many artists evolve their style for years until they develop their *uniqueness*.
-This maks the original objective even harder so I divided the artists in two groups: classic and vanguards.
+This makes the original objective even harder so I divided the artists in two groups: classic and vanguards.
+This new division allows me to work with simpler ML algorithms as the target is now binary.

 * METHODOLOGY
-  The core of this project are several Jupyter notebooks where I cover all the process step by step: *building* the museum, training different ML algorithms and evaluating their performance.
+  The core of this project are several Jupyter notebooks where I cover all the process step by step: *building the museum*, training different ML algorithms and evaluating their performance.
   On the other hand, I created several scripts to handle data and process images.
-I also included all the references needed so you can repeat
+I also included all the references needed so you can use other images.
+In case you want to use the exact files that I used send me a message to give you access to the folder (almost 3Gb).

 ---